What does Liberty look for?

 Liberty’s Admission Decisions

-Your high school must be accredited.
-For private schools, we can approve schools who are accredited by one of the following*:
+Your high school must be accredited or meet state standards.
+Please reach out to the Admissions Team for any questions on this process.
+For private schools, we can approve schools that are accredited by one of the following:*

 - ACCS – Association of Classical Christian Schools